-- 1. This form is to be used if you have been charged with a drink or drug driving offence under s79 (drink or drug driving) or s80(5A) (failing to supply specimen of breath or saliva for analysis) of the Transport Operations (Road Use Management) Act 1995 (the Act) and you are eligible to apply to a court for an order directing that you be issued with a restricted licence.
-You will need to complete this application before the court hearing and give the application to the Magistrate immediately after you have been found guilty and before the Magistrate disqualifies you from holding or obtaining a driver licence. - 2.
-This form may also be used if you have paid the monetary penalty on a Drink Driving Infringement Notice issued under s81 of the Act and you are eligible to apply to a court for an order directing that you be issued with a restricted licence.
-You will need to lodge this application with the Magistrates Court in the district where you reside prior to the expiry of the 28 day period commencing from the date of the issue of the infringement notice.
-You must also promptly deliver a copy of this application to the Department of Transport and Main Roads.
+This form is to be used if you have been charged with a drink or drug driving offence under 379 (drink or drug driving) or \$80(5A) (failing to supply specimen of breath or saliva for analysis) of the Transport Operations (Road Use Management) Act 1995 (the Act) and you are eligible to apply to a count for an order directing that you be issued with a restricted licence.
+You will need to complete this application before the court hearing and give the application the Magistrate immediately after you have been found guilty and before the Magistrate disqualifies you from holding or obtaining a driver licence.
+This form meet also be used if you have nid the mongetary negative on the sub-state. - disquarities you from norung or obtaining a environment.
+2. This form may also be used if you have paid the monetary penalty on a Drink Driving Infringement Notice issued under s81 of the Act and you are eligible to apply to a court for an order directing that you be issued with a restricted licence.
+You will need to lodge this application with the Magistrates Court in the district where you reside prior to the expiry of the 28 day period commencing from the date of the issue of this application to the Department of Transport and Main Roads.

-Eligibility to apply for a restricted licence (please read carefully)
+Eligibility to apply for a restricted licence (please read carefully) You are ONLY eligible to apply if, when you committed the drink or drag driving offence -

-- You are ONLY eligible to apply if, when you committed the drink or drug driving offence- - (a) you held a Queensland (Qld) class C open licence and you were driving a class C motor vehicle; or - (b) you held a Qld class RE open licence and you have held a class RE licence for at least 1 year in the last 5 years and you were riding a class RE motorbike; or - (c) you held a Qld class R open licence and you were riding a class R motorbike. - (2) You are NOT eligible to apply if, within the last 5 years before making this application- - (a) you have been previously convicted in Qld of an offence under the Act, s79 or s80(5A); - (b) you have been previously convicted outside Qld of a drink or drug driving offence that would have been an offence under the Act, s79 or s80(5A), if it had been committed in Qld; - (c) you have been previously convicted in Qld of an offence under the Criminal Code, s328A (dangerous driving of a vehicle); - (d) you have had your provisional or open licence suspended or cancelled or you have been disqualified from holding or obtaining a Qld driver licence for a reason other than mentioned in the following note.
+(a) you held a Queensland (Qld) class C open licence and you were driving a class C motor vehicle; or (b) you held a Qld class RE open licence and you have held a class RE licence for at least 1 year in the last 5 years and you were riding a class RE motorbike; or

-Note: Your eligibility to apply for a restricted licence is not affected by a suspension, cancellation or disqualification:
+(2) You are NOT eligible to apply if, within the last 5 years before

+(a) you have been previously convicted in Qld of an offence under the Act, s79 or s80(5A);

+(c) you have been previously convicted in Qld of an offence under the Criminal Code, s328A (dangerous driving of a vehicle);

-- · that was set aside on appeal; - in relation to which a special hardship order was granted; - · imposed because of a mental or physical disability; - · imposed because you did not pay a fine; - imposed because you failed to appear in court to answer a charge of drink or drug driving; - that was a 24 hour suspension imposed because of a drink or drug driving related matter; - that was an immediate suspension imposed because of a charge for a middle alcohol limit offence. - (3) You are also NOT eligible to apply if, when you committed the drink or drug driving offence- - (a) you held a non-Qld driver licence; - (b) you held a Qld learner, provisional or probationary licence or you were not the holder of a valid driver licence; - (c) you held a Qld restricted licence issued to you under a court order; - (d) you were learning to drive the next higher class of licence under the authority of your Qld open licence; - (e) you were not authorised under your Qld open licence to drive the motor vehicle (for example, you were riding a motorbike but you only held a class C licence); - (f) you were using the motor vehicle in an activity directly connected with your means of earning a living; - (g) you were driving a truck, tractor, specially constructed vehicle, bus (a motor vehicle built or fitted to carry more than 12 adults, including the driver), articulated motor vehicle, B-double, road train, taxi, limousine, tow truck (must be operating as a tow truck), pilot or escort vehicle escorting an oversize vehicle, a vehicle carrying a placard load of dangerous goods or a vehicle used by a driver trainer to give driver training; - (h) the concentration of alcohol in your blood or breath was equal to or more than 0.15.
+(3) You are also NOT eligible to apply if, when you committed the drink

+(b) you held a Qld learner, provisional or probationary licence or you were not the holder of a valid driver licence; (c) you held a Qld restricted licence issued to you under a court order; (c) you need a var esencie to heence issued to you under a court order; (d) you were learning to drive the next higher class of licence under the authority of your Qld open licence; (e) you were not authorised under your Qld open licence to drive the motor vehicle (for example, you were riding a motorbike but you only held a class C licence);

-(4) You are also NOT eligible to apply if, immediately prior to being convicted of the drink or drug driving offence, you no longer hold a Qld open licence.
+- Oueensland Government - (4) You are also NOT eligible to apply if, immediately prior to being convicted of the drink or drug driving offence, you no longer hold a Qld open licence.